 Sölken-Leuchten White Globes Table Lamp

 Materials: Round flat chrome base.
 Chrome rods, tubes and parts.
-3 white opal glass globes/spheres for the lampshades.
+3 white opal glass globes lampshades.
 Some metal parts.
-Metal E14 sockets.
+3 metal E14 sockets.

 Height: 70 cm / 27.55”

 Electricity: 3 bulbs E14, 3 x 40 watt maximum, 110/220 volt.